Ted Williams: Death

 In his last years, Williams suffered from cardiomyopathy.
 He had a pacemaker implanted in November 2000, and he underwent open-heart surgery in January 2001.
 After suffering a series of strokes and congestive heart failure, he died of cardiac arrest at the age of 83 on July 5, 2002, at Citrus Memorial Hospital, Inverness, Florida, near his home in Citrus Hills, Florida.

-Though his will stated his desire to be cremated and his ashes scattered in the Florida Keys, Williams' son John-Henry and younger daughter Claudia chose to have his remains frozen cryonically.
+Though his will stated his desire to be cremated and have his ashes scattered in the Florida Keys, Williams's son John-Henry and younger daughter Claudia chose to have his remains frozen cryonically.

 Ted's elder daughter, Bobby-Jo Ferrell, brought a suit to have her father's wishes recognized.
 John-Henry's lawyer then produced an informal "family pact" signed by Ted, Claudia, and John-Henry, in which they agreed "to be put into biostasis after we die" to "be able to be together in the future, even if it is only a chance."
 Bobby-Jo and her attorney, Spike Fitzpatrick (former attorney of Ted Williams), contended that the family pact, which was scribbled on an ink-stained napkin, was forged by John-Henry and/or Claudia.
 Fitzpatrick and Ferrell believed that the signature was not obtained legally.
 Laboratory analysis proved that the signature was genuine.
 John-Henry said that his father was a believer in science and was willing to try cryonics if it held the possibility of reuniting the family.

 Though the family pact upset some friends, family and fans, a public plea for financial support of the lawsuit by Ferrell produced little result.
 Citing financial difficulties, Ferrell dropped her lawsuit on the condition that a $645,000 trust fund left by Williams would immediately pay the sum out equally to the three children.

 In Ted Williams: The Biography of an American Hero, author Leigh Montville claims that the family cryonics pact was a practice Ted Williams autograph on a plain piece of paper, around which the agreement had later been handwritten.
 The pact document was signed "Ted Williams", the same as his autographs, whereas he would always sign his legal documents "Theodore Williams", according to Montville.
-However, his daughter Claudia who was part of the pact with John Henry, testified to the authenticity of the document in an affidavit.
+However, his daughter Claudia who was part of the pact with John-Henry, testified to the authenticity of the document in an affidavit.

-Williams' body was subsequently decapitated for the neuropreservation option from Alcor.
+Williams's body was subsequently decapitated for the neuropreservation option from Alcor.
 Following John-Henry's unexpected illness and death from acute myeloid leukemia on March 6, 2004, his body was also transported to Alcor, in fulfillment of the family agreement.